tomohiro/airplayer/README.md

 If you have multiple "AirPlay" devices, specifying the device number for the following play is available on any device.

-Checke the AirPlay device number
+Check the AirPlay device number

 ```sh
 $ airplayer devices